segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/amazon-s3/index.md

 var analytics = new Analytics(process.env.write_key);

-// NOTE: if you are sending to an EU based source, analytics will need to be initialized
+// NOTE: if you are sending to an EU based source, `analytics-node` will need to be initialized
 // with EU tracking API URL.
 // var analytics = new Analytics(process.env.write_key, {
 //   host: "https://events.eu1.segmentapis.com"